Skip to content

 Internal Design

 A DPOT usually is made from a string of closely matched, equal valued resistors.
-At each junction an analog switch can control weather or not the junction is connected to the wiper.
+At each junction an analog switch (transmission gate) can control weather or not the junction is connected to the wiper.
 The analog switches are controlled over the digital communication bus, usually from a microcontroller writing to a register on the DPOT.
 A DPOT’s memory can either be volatile, where the set resistance information is lost on power down, or non-volatile where the DPOT retains the information for the next time it powers up.

 There are two variants on the DPOT design, the potentiometer configuration and the rheostat configuration.
 The potentiometer configuration provides three pins to the resistor, one connected to each end of the resistor network and one connected to the wiper.
 The rheostat version has only one pin connected to one of the ends, and one pin for the wiper.
 Manufacturers usually make a rheostat version because it saves a pin, allowing for a smaller package, since some applications don’t require all three connections of a potentiometer.
-A rheostat behaves exactly like a variable resistance.
+A rheostat behaves like a variable resistance.

 DPOT resistances typically vary from 1kΩ to 1MΩ.